CC Slaughters

 CC Slaughters is a gay bar and nightclub located in Portland, Oregon, and Puerto Vallarta, Mexico.
 The Portland bar is located in the Old Town Chinatown neighborhood, and the Puerto Vallarta bar is located in Zona Romántica.

-The Portland bar closed in October 2020, during the COVID-19 pandemic, but re-opened in April 2021.
+The Portland bar closed in October 2020, during the COVID-19 pandemic.
+It re-opened in April 2021 but closed again on August 3, 2025.

 Portland, Oregon

 Description and history

-The CC Slaughters in Portland, Oregon, located on Northwest Davis Street in the Old Town Chinatown neighborhood, was established in 1981.
+The CC Slaughters in Portland, Oregon, located on Davis Street in the northwest Portland part of the Old Town Chinatown neighborhood, was established in 1981.
 It plays different music genres every night.
 The Portland Mercury has described the club as having a "shiny and modern inside with no cover charge, a big dance floor and crazy laser/light show".
 Adjacent to the dance floor was a lounge called Rainbow Room.